-- Rock Island dam was the first large dam on the Columbia (1933).
+- 1. Rock Island dam was the first large dam on the Columbia (1933).
 Bonneville Dam was second, built in 1938 for electricity generation.
 Grand Coulee was authorized as one of the many projects to put men back to work after the depression and was built to supply irrigation water for the Columbia Basin Project, using the sale of electricity generated by the dam to pay for the construction of the dam and the irrigation delivery system.
 In 1948 the Snake and Columbia Rivers crested simultaneously and created a flood that wiped out a section of Portland.
 River-use planners turned their attention to flood control (as well as navigation and power generation) as the remaining dams were completed on the two rivers. - 2.
 Deep water ports are those capable of handling a fully laden Panamax ship.
-That is a ship that is the maximum size that can still fit through the Panama Canal.
-As the Panama Canal undergoes its current expansion, the list of ports will change.
-It is also important that we dredge the Columbia River Channel to keep the necessary depth clear for these huge ships to reach the largest Columbia ports.
-Other ports like Bellingham and Olympia are not equipped to handle Panamax ships.
-Bremerton is a large port for the US Navy. - 3.
-Discuss the different ways people use and depend upon the Columbia and Snake Rivers (recreation, irrigation, water supply, power generation, flood control, wildlife habitat, transportation and commerce.
+That is a ship that is the maximum size that can still fit through the Panama Canal (965' X 106' X 41').
+It is important that we dredge the Columbia River Channel to keep the necessary depth clear for these huge ships to reach the largest Columbia ports.
+The third lane of the Panama canal has been modernized to take New Panamax ships (1200' X 161' X 50').
+Not all ports will accommodate these larger ships. - Discuss the different ways people use and depend upon the Columbia and Snake Rivers (recreation, irrigation, water supply, power generation, flood control, wildlife habitat, transportation and commerce.
 Can the students think of more?)
 Think & Discuss: